hgryoo/cubrid-manual/en/admin/control.rst

     Displays standby jobs in the job queue.

+.. option:: -c

+    Displays the information of clients which access the proxy when **SHARD** in cubrid_broker.conf is set to ON.

+.. option:: -m

+    Displays the SHARD status and the statistical information when **SHARD** in cubrid_broker.conf is set to ON.

+.. option:: -S

+    For each shard DB, it displays **-b** option's items except NAME, PID, PORT and JQ and #CONNECT; in addition, it displays ID, SHARD-Q and #REQUEST.

+.. option:: -P

+    For each proxy, it displays **-b** option's items except NAME, PID, PORT and JQ; in addition, it displays ID, SHARD-Q and #RESTART.

 .. option:: -f

     Displays information of DB and host accessed by broker.

     If it is used with the **-b** option, additional information on CAS is displayed.
 But SELECT, INSERT, UPDATE, DELETE, OTHERS items which shown on **-b** option are excluded.

+    If it is used with the **-m** option, more detailed SHARD statistics information is displayed.

+    If it is used with the **-c** option, for each shard proxy, CLIENT-ID, CLIENT-IP, CONN-TIME, LAST-REQ-TIME, LAST-RES-TIME and LAST-REQ-CODE items are additionally printed.

     If it is used with the **-P** option, STMT-POOL-RATIO is additionally printed.
 This item shows the ratio to use statements in the pool when you are using prepared statements.

 .. option:: -l SECOND